raymond-arthur/Statistics-misc/README.md

 ```

-Where n is the nth integer in the sequence and &phi; is the golden ratio given by
+Where n is the nth integer in the sequence and $\phi$ is the golden ratio given by
 ```math
 \phi = \frac{{1 + \sqrt{5}}}{2}.
 ```

-We note that &phi; approximately equals 1.61803.
+We note that $\phi$ approximately equals 1.61803.

-Johannes Kepler showed that, for the series F(n) as above, F(n) converges towards &phi;:
+Johannes Kepler showed that, for the series F(n) as above, F(n) converges towards $\phi$:

 ```math
 \lim_{n \to \infty} \frac{F(n+1)}{F(n)} = \phi